JxckHind/NC-News-Backend/README.md

 ## Development mode:

-- To run the application in development mode, in your teminal please enter:
+- To run the application in development mode, in the teminal please enter:

   ```
   $ node app.listen.js